 Life, I find, comes in cycles.
 There will be busier times and periods where not much happens.
 These cycles are made of a series of decisions about when to stop and when to keep going.
 Quit too fast and you may never get anything done.
 Persist too long and you may burn yourself out.

-- Think differently – I’m in front of a computer, on my own, A LOT.
+I’m in front of a computer, on my own, A LOT.
 That can drive anyone to get a little obsessive about finishing tasks and projects.
-But I also have non-negotiable activities I love that get me out the door: dance classes and other group workouts usually give me a welcome break and the dance classes work my mind in different ways and help me get out of my own way.
+But I also have non-negotiable activities I love that get me out the door.
+Dance classes and other group workouts usually give me a welcome break.
+The dance classes work my mind in different ways and help me get out of my own way.

 One last thing, whichever course of action you pick, pause or persist, no need to feel guilty about it.
 It’s just what you need, right now, to keep moving forward later.